The Regulatory Commission of Alaska (RCA) is a quasi-judicial agency that regulates utilities and

 If you are media representative and have a question about a pending proceeding, please review

-contains comprehensive information regarding matters of pending and closed dockets, utility
+The RCA's website contains comprehensive information regarding matters of pending and closed

-tariffs, statutes, rules and regulations.
-Please use the Advanced Search
+dockets, utility tariffs, statutes, rules and regulations.
+Researching a specific case (if the

 LINKS AND RESOURCES